Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor-maritime-machinations.md

 # Organizing the Gala
 Tallis will explain that with food already covered, they'll need to sort out the guest list, hire some entertainment, and decide on a date and time.

+## Finalizing the Guest List
+Tallis will write down a lot of names the PC won't recognize, but he will ask if they want to invite anyone special.

 ## Hiring Entertainment
 For music, there will be three options.
 Tallis will pay half of the rate.

-**The Hillkeeper Brothers (2 GP).** Three dwarves who sing together, each playing a different instrument.
+**The Hillkeeper Brothers.** Three dwarves who sing together, each playing a different instrument.
 They're energetic and upbeat, great for sing-alongs.

-**Melena Moonkiss (5 GP).** A harp player that strums hauntingly beautiful melodies.
+**Melena Moonkiss.** A harp player that strums hauntingly beautiful melodies.
 Perfect for a subtle, understated performance that provides a lovely background for social interaction.

-**William Morsorrow (8 GP).** An older once-wandering bard who settled down in Gullenshire.
+**William Morsorrow.** An older once-wandering bard who settled down in Gullenshire.
 He sings heartbreaking ballads with his beautiful, deep singing voice and his effortless plucking on the lute.

 ### The Hillkeeper Brothers
 If the Player chooses to hire the brothers, they will find them in Grunge's Bucketfuls.